emacs-helm/helm/README.md

 # Known issues

-The Helm project has a currant unresolved
+The Helm project has a current unresolved
 [issue list](https://github.com/emacs-helm/helm/issues?sort=created&direction=desc&state=open).
 Please feel free to fix any of them; send a pull request.